How I hacked my sons Duplo train to go faster using my voice

 What if you could control the train using your voice?
 Wouldn't that be cool!? 😎

 Now I had to research if someone had tried something similar.
-That led me to a Dutch guy that had put his sons duplo train on the blockchain, where the train made sounds and drove around based on some events on his own alt coin.
+That led me to a Dutch guy that had , where the train made sounds and drove around based on some events on his own alt coin.

-The script for controlling the train was linked in his article, and that script led me to node-poweredup - A Javascript module to interface with LEGO Powered Up components.
-Apparently LEGO has made lots of components that can be controlled via Bluetooth of which the Duplo train was one of them.
+The for controlling the train was linked in his article, and that script led me to - A Javascript module to interface with LEGO Powered Up components.
+Apparently LEGO has made lots of that can be controlled via Bluetooth of which the Duplo train was one of them.

 ✅ Was it possible to control the train - yes